vikamuhan-reddy/Legal_Demystifier/README.md

 3. After deployment is complete, the terminal will give you a **"Hosting URL"**.
 This is the URL where your live application is available.

 Congratulations!
 Your Legal Document Demystifier is now running on Firebase.

+### Step 8: Running Locally with the Firebase Emulator (Optional)

+If you want to test your changes locally before deploying, you can use the Firebase Emulator Suite.

+1.  **Fetch Environment Configuration:**
+    The emulator needs the same API key you set for the deployed function.
+Run the following command from the project's root directory to download your configuration into a local file that the emulator can read:

+    ```bash
+    firebase functions:config:get > firebase/functions/.runtimeconfig.json
+    ```
+    > **Note:** This command creates a `.runtimeconfig.json` file inside the `firebase/functions` directory.
+This file contains your API key, so be careful not to commit it to a public repository.

+2.  **Start the Emulator:**
+    Run the following command from the project's root directory:
+    ```bash
+    npm run dev
+    ```
+    This will start the emulators for Functions and Hosting.
+You can access your local web app at `http://localhost:5000` (or whatever port the CLI indicates).